Public Library Use

 Usage Reported By Libraries - Public Library Survey (PLS) federal report

-The most current federal statistics report on public libraries, Public Libraries in the United States Survey: Fiscal Year 2010 (2013), was published in January of 2013.
+The most current federal statistics report on public libraries is Public Libraries in the United States Survey: Fiscal Year 2012 (December 2014).
 The Public Library Survey (PLS) reports are presently conducted by the Institute of Museum and Library Services (IMLS) and give the most recent usage statistics as reported by libraries, in each of the 50 states and the District of Columbia.
-Explained in the press release January 22, 2013, IMLS 2010 Public Library Survey Results Announced - Libraries doing more with less – Local government taking larger funding role:
+Explained in the press release January 26, 2015, IMLS 2012 Public Libraries Survey Report Issued and in the Public Libraries in the United States Survey FY 2012 Fast Facts (PDF):

-The Supplemental Tables (formerly formed the bulk of the reports; now separated out and labeled "supplemental") of the survey's 8,951 respondent libraries reported in Tables 8 and 10 (PDF):
+The Supplemental Tables (formerly formed the bulk of the reports; now separated out and labeled "supplemental") of the survey's 9,082 respondent libraries reported in Table 8 (PDF):

 Library Usage Statistics